I Want Your Sex: Music video

 The music video, directed by Andy Morahan, featured Michael and his then-girlfriend Kathy Jeung to emphasize that he was in a monogamous relationship; at one point, he is shown using lipstick to write the words "explore" on her thigh, and "monogamy" on her back, which is photographed and retouched at the end of the video to reveal the phrase "explore monogamy".
-Spanish model Gloria Rodríguez Veiga was also used for naked scenes in a way that allowed the audience to assume they were the same woman; these shots are interspersed with intentionally blurred footage of George Michael dancing and singing the song.
+Spanish model Gloria Rodríguez Veiga was also used for naked scenes in a way that allowed the audience to assume they were the same woman; these shots are interspersed with intentionally blurred footage of Michael dancing and singing the song.

 In a 2004 interview with Adam Mattera for UK magazine Attitude, Michael reflected: "It was totally real.
 Kathy was in love with me but she knew that I was in love with a guy at that point in time.
 I was still saying I was bisexual...
 She was the only female that I ever brought into my professional life.
 I put her in a video.
 Of course she looked like a beard.
 It was all such a mess, really.
 My own confusion and then on top of that what I was prepared to let the public think."

 The video generated controversy over its sexual themes.
 In 2002, MTV2's countdown of MTV's Most Controversial Videos Ever to Air on MTV included the video for "I Want Your Sex" at number three.
 The original video cut appears on the Twenty Five compilation 2-DVD set.